des4maisons/til/til.md

+* `1>&2` at the end of your line to direct stdout to stderr.
+STOP FORGETTING!
 * In bash, to use `<` to compare strings, you should use `[[`, and not `[`:
     ```
     $ [ a > b ]   # exits 0